 There’s really nothing like the taste of a home-grown tomato and if you’re growing some this year, give your plants the best chance of producing perfect tomatoes.
-Here are a few solutions to some common problems (text taken from ‘How to Grow Tomatoes’ listed on the Mini Guides page )
+Here are a few solutions to some common problems (text taken from ‘How to Grow Tomatoes’ listed below )

 Blight is the worst tomato enemy.
 If your plants get infected, there’s nothing you can do but pull up the plants and burn them.
 Ouch.
 But there are precautions.
 The blight virus is prevalent during mild muggy weather.

 Many growers swear by a preventative dose of ‘Bordeaux’ mixture which is a combination of hydrated lime and copper sulphate.
 However, although Bordeaux Mix was considered to be organic, we now know it’s not a particularly good product to use in the garden.